kubernetes/enhancements/keps/sig-api-machinery/6164-internal-type-elimination/README.md

 by conversion.

-https://github.com/kubernetes/kubernetes/issues/139026 showed that if conversion operations are streamed we reduce peak memory by up to 46%.
+https://github.com/kubernetes/kubernetes/issues/139026 showed that if conversion operations are streamed we reduce peak memory by up to 46% plus eliminate the GC churn caused by the allocations performed during conversion.
 By eliminating conversion entirely we expect to do even better.

-The internal type exists for three historical reasons (see [kubernetes/kubernetes#138097][kk-138097]):
+The internal type exists for a few historical reasons (see [kubernetes/kubernetes#138097][#138097]):

 1. **A single conversion hub.** N versioned types convert to/from one internal type (2N conversion functions) instead of pairwise (N^2).